khyiu/expense-tracker-back/README.md

 support HTTPS.

 ## Stage 4: IAM using AWS Cognito
-1. create a Cognito user pool dedicated to Grocery tracker app (:exclamation: don't forget that Cognito only support HTTPS callback URL -> the application has been configured with SSL enabled)
+1. create a Cognito user pool dedicated to Expense tracker app (:exclamation: don't forget that Cognito only support HTTPS callback URL -> the application has been configured with SSL enabled)
 1. Define a Spring configuration class that enables web security:
     - `OAuth2SecurityConfig` extending `WebSecurityConfigurerAdapter` and annotated with `@EnableWebSecurity`